 When students arrive they wash their hands for 20 seconds, We check temperature and look for signs of good health.
 We are teaching the importance of social distancing and students practice this during work time, line up and when using the bathrooms.

 Parents and the school provide unopened snacks, fruits and vegetables to the hallway.
 We wash foods and prepare for classes.
 Unlike the past students use a non reusable paper product for eating their snack.
 We no longer use sponges during eating times and for class clean-up.
+Student's sit distanced from others unless they are siblings during all snack times.

 If you have submitted a sunscreen authorization- please provide us with spray sunscreen, labeled.
+Students play outside in the morning, after lunch and at the end of the day.

 Nap time includes hand washing and toileting for each student.
 Blankets and sheets go home each Friday to be laundered.

 If pick up is before 3:00 we will have your child ready at the front door for you.
 Parents picking up after 3:00 please enter the building, signal the teacher and wait for your child.
 Please practice social distancing with other parents and teachers.
+Avoid touching surfaces or items in the building.
+If you must please wash your hands or sanitize.
+If you are ill or have any symptoms please wear a mask and or arrange alternate pick up.

 For more Information